 - Directors’ disqualification proceedings;

 - Applications for the restoration of companies;

 - Litigation concerning the insolvent estate of a deceased person;

 - Applications for a private examination under s236 Insolvency Act 1986;

 - Challenges to IVAs.

-She recently acted as sole counsel for the successful Respondent in Windhorst v Levy EWHC 1168 (QB); EWCA Civ 1802.
+In Windhorst v Levy EWHC 1168 (QB) and EWCA Civ 1802, she appeared as sole counsel for the successful Respondent in both the High Court and the Court of Appeal.
 This was an appeal against an order registering a German judgment.
 The main issue was the effect of a foreign insolvency process on the enforceability of the judgment.
 In both the High Court and the Court of Appeal, the registration order was upheld.

 She also acted as a junior to Rory Brown in a two week trial relating to breaches of directors’ duties, knowing receipt and unjust enrichment (Re Grosvenor Property Developers EWHC 1963 (Ch)).

 In a third party debt order application in the same matter, as sole counsel, she has successfully argued that the corporate veil should be lifted to treat funds owned by a dissolved company as those of its director.

 Nora has acted as sole counsel in a variety of trials and other hearings in commercial matters.
 Her experience includes: